ortfero

 assign = compare [ ( "=" | "+=" | "-=" ) compare ] .

-a function call is a postfix operator on a function-valued primary. arguments follow the callee directly — there is no surrounding parenthesis pair. an arg list ends at the first token that is not a comma or an atom-starter (literal, qualident, or `(`).
+a function call is a postfix operator on a function-valued primary. arguments follow the callee directly, with no surrounding parentheses; the list ends at the first token that is neither a comma nor an atom-starter (literal, qualident, or `(` ).

 args = arg { "," arg } .